Politeia’s 2016-17 series with BPP University

-The justice system is under a number of pressures: the need to curb public spending so as to return the economy to growth and to compete globally; the calls to by-pass some long-standing Common Law liberties to promote security at home and counter the dangers posed by international or home-grown terrorism; the need, on leaving the EU, to take over the laws and powers which have rested with the EU.
+The justice system is under a number of pressures: the constraints of public spending, the calls to by-pass some long-standing Common Law liberties to promote security at home, the legal implications of leaving the EU and the repatriation of laws and powers.

 Against this background, the 2016-17 series considers the current operation of the justice system.
 It explores the relationship between academic questions of principle and the practical questions of policy.
-It aims to identify where current arrangements make for an effective and efficient system, the obstacles posed to this and what changes may be needed to make it so.
+The aim is to identify where current arrangements make for an effective and efficient system, the obstacles posed to this and what changes may be needed to make it so.
 The format includes lecture, panel, round table and seminar events with linked publications under these three broad headings:

 - Funding Justice and the Rule of Law